maximecaron/ragel-url-parser/README.md

 ## Summary

-This project contains a Ragel language file that provides a robust URL Java parser.
+This project contains a Ragel language file that provides a robust [URL](https://dvcs.w3.org/hg/url/raw-file/tip/Overview.html#writing) Java parser (or at least, it aims to be!).

 Requirements
 ============